shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 ```
     /
-    ...README.md
+    ....README.md
-    ...app-release.apk
+    ....app-release.apk
-    ...AssignmentProject/
+    ....AssignmentProject/
-    ......android/
+    ........android/
-    ......lib/
+    ........lib/
-    ......web/
+    ........web/
-    ......pubspec.yaml
+    ........pubspec.yaml
-    ......(Rest of App Files)
+    ........(Rest of the AssignmentProject app/project files and folders)
 ```

 ### Submitting to your remote CINS467 git repo

 I recommend that you use git commands in a command line terminal to record changes to your project and push your updates to a remote repo.
 I recommend **not** using VSCode, GitHub Desktop, or Android Studio to manage your version control -- several students who have tried using these in the past have ended up screwing up their repos.
-Any issues you run into will be much easier to fix if you use git commands in a terminal.
+Any issues you run into will be much easier to fix if you consistently use git commands in a terminal.

 ### Now submit your code to the **assignment1** branch:
 > Note: When you create a new Flutter project with the `flutter create` command, the project should contain a `.gitignore` file that ignores all directories and files that we intentionally do not want to track (e.g. files that are regenerated every time the code is run).
 When you use the `git add -A` command, it will stage all changes to tracked and untracked files and directories, except for those that are specified in the `.gitignore` file.
 (This is what we want -- any files or directories listed in `.gitignore` will not be added to the staging area or committed to the repository, but all others will be).